ynput/OpenPype/website/docs/project_settings/settings_project_global.md

 :::

 ### Using OCIO config
-Each path input is supporting [anatomy template key formating](../admin_settings_project_anatomy#available-template-keys) and also environment variables.
-Default distributed value is set to `{OPENPYPE_ROOT}/vendor/bin/ocioconfig/OpenColorIOConfigs/aces_1.2/config.ocio`.
-If any of host config is enabled and set to any path, global config path is overriden.
+Each OCIO config path input supports formatting using environment variables and [anatomy template keys](../admin_settings_project_anatomy#available-template-keys).
+The default global OCIO config path is `{OPENPYPE_ROOT}/vendor/bin/ocioconfig/OpenColorIOConfigs/aces_1.2/config.ocio`.

+If the project settings for a particular host has its own OCIO config **enabled** and set to any path it overrides the global OCIO config for that host.

+**For example**

+Project global OCIO config: `project_settings/global/imageio/ocio_config` Project nuke-specific OCIO config: `project_settings/nuke/imageio/ocio_config`

 Config path can be defined to particular shot target with following path input `{root[work]}/{project[name]}/{hierarchy}/{asset}/config/aces.ocio`